 Now, let’s see how to share Google Analytics stats using MonsterInsights

 First, you will need to purchase the premium version of MonsterInsights.
 You can get theÂ PDF ExportÂ feature even in theÂ PlusÂ plan.
 So, buy any plan according to your use.
 If you just need the basic features, we recommend theÂ Plus plan.
 On the other hand, theÂ ProÂ andÂ AgencyÂ plan comes with more features.

 Once you have purchased the premium plugin, log in to your MonsterInsights account, download the premium plugin files.
 After that, log in to your WordPress site, install and activate the MonsterInsights premium plugin there.

 For completing the activation, you need to enter your license key there.
 You can find the license key from your MonsterInsights dashboard.

-On top of that, you will be able to customize your header and footer of the report.
+On top of that, you will be able to customize the header and footer of the report.

-While you are working with a client and need to send them the weekly performance reports, this is the best option for you.
+While you are working with a client and need to send them the weekly performance reports, this is the best option.

-Just click on the button for exporting the report as a PDF file.
+Just click on the button to export the report as a PDF file.
 You can also select a custom date range from the page.